shivros/obsidian-linear-plugin/README.md

 This plugin integrates Linear (https://linear.app) with Obsidian (https://obsidian.md), allowing you to embed and filter Linear issues directly in your notes.

+**Note: This plugin is currently desktop-only and does not support mobile devices.**

 ## Features

 ### Display Options